+Gemma Gillet is currently on sabbatical.
 Gemma Gillet is an experienced Regulatory junior specialising in Professional Discipline and Financial Services Regulation.
 For several years prior to this she was instructed across the full range of criminal cases including, dishonesty, violence, sexual offences, trading standard offences and others.
 Gemma advises and acts in proceedings before a wide range of professional bodies including the Health and Social Care Professions Council, the General Dental Council, the General Medical Council, the Nursing and Midwifery Council, the Institute and Faculty of Actuaries, the General Optical Council and the Teaching Agency.
 She also appears on behalf of individuals and organisations at Coroners’ Inquests.

 Gemma has lectured in Tort and Land Law at BPP on a freelance basis.
 She has also taught Criminal Litigation on the BPTC at the College of Law.